 We follow the full cost method of accounting for our oil and gas properties.
 Under the full cost method, the net book value of properties, less related deferred income taxes, may not exceed a calculated "ceiling."
 The ceiling is the estimated after tax future net revenues from proved oil and gas properties, discounted at 10% per year.
 Discounted future net revenues are estimated using oil and natural gas spot prices based on the average price during the preceding 12-month period determined as an un-weighted, arithmetic average of the first-day-of-the-month price for each month within such period, except for changes which are fixed and determinable by existing contracts.
 The net book value is compared to the ceiling on a quarterly basis.
 The excess, if any, of the net book value above the ceiling is required to be written off as an expense.
-During the years ended December 31, 2015 and 2016, we recorded non-cash write downs of \$9.3 million and \$56.5 million, respectively.
+During the year ended December 31, 2016, we recorded a non-cash write down of \$56.5 million, respectively.
+We did not record a write down during 2017.
 Under SEC full cost accounting rules, any write-off recorded may not be reversed even if higher oil and natural gas prices increase the ceiling applicable to future periods.
 Future price decreases could result in reductions in the carrying value of such assets and an equivalent charge to earnings.